material-components/material-components-ios/contributing/documentation.md

 themer_parameter_name=
 ```

+If a variable is not provided and a template requires it, then the template will be generated with
+the missing variables shown as placeholders still.

 ### Design & API links

 To generate a list that uses icons as bullets, use the `*` list format;